 Myths

-Compression garments are uncomfortabledream-panty-2014-all-med
+Compression garments are uncomfortable

 This is often true at first.
 Finding the best length, pressure, and brand will make a world of difference in your comfort.
 My favorite, most comfortable tights are JUZO soft.
 They come in different colors and pressures.
 Experimenting with different tights can be expensive, but in many cases it is worth it to find ones you are comfortable to wear often.